stackbit-projects/fierce-iron-3aaa9/src/pages/contact-success.md

 1. First of all ,we IDENTIFY the risk
 2. Then we EVALUATE that risk.
 Give them rank according to its effects on buisness.
-3. After Evaluaion, we T
+3. After Evaluaion, we TREAT the risk and will take suitable action to overcome that risk.
+4. And at last , we will MONITOR that how our plan to overcome the risk is working.